Bryan-Lor/Bryan-Lor/README.md

 # Hello there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" height="30px" />
 ### 👨‍🎓 I'm A Student Developer
 Currently studying Computer Science at Wayne State University with a minor in Animation and Interactivity.
-I enjoy incorporating both technical and artistical skills to create lots of exciting things.
-What I'm interested in is software development and graphic design.
-I'm always learning and experimenting with things outside of what I've done before.
-I find it fun to dive into different things and learn on the go.
+I enjoy incorporating technical and artistic skills to create many exciting things.
+Having a strong interest in software development and graphic design, I'm always learning and experimenting.
+I find it fun to dive into new things and learn on the go.

 <!------------------------------------------------------------------------------------------------------------------------------------------------->
 ## 🛠️ Skills